goodloop/autoware_auto_mirror/docs/howto/lgsvl.md

 Next, ensure there is data on the `/joy` topic.
 If this is not the case, refer to the appropriate question.

-Next, check that data arrives on each of the following topics:
+Next, check that data arrives on each of the following topics by running the following in a new terminal window:

 ```
 $ ade enter